MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 ## soft_event()
 Creates a single software event similar to what a hardware event does.
-Great if you have to force trigger something!
+Great if you have to force trigger something.
+Note that a software event only lasts a single system clock cycle, so it's rather fast!

 ### Usage
 ```c++